Skip to Content

 6. Drink at the historic Cardrona Hotel

-The Cardrona Hotel is the most photographed pub in New Zealand and the oldest.
-The Cardrona Hotel was established in 1863 and is a must-stop on the Crown Range route connecting Queenstown to Wanaka.
+The Cardrona Hotel is the most photographed pub in New Zealand, and it’s also the oldest!
+Established in 1863, this hotel is a must-stop on the Crown Range route connecting Queenstown to Wanaka.

-Be sure to get a photo out front, stand at the entrance to the parking lot with the hotel in the background for the best photo.
+Be sure to get a photo for yourself out front while you’re here.
+I’d suggest standing at the entrance to the parking lot with the hotel in the background for the best photo.
 Even if you don’t have time to grab some food from their yummy menu, be sure to stop in for a quick coffee as it’s well worth a look around.

 The inside of the Cardrona Hotel is cozy and well-spaced out, but, wait until you see their beer garden – easily one of the best in New Zealand!
 From their award-winning food menu, I recommend the Brisket Beef Burger or the Cardrona Ale Battered Blue Cod.